Thursday night football time, picks, schedule: Your need to know for Patriots-Chiefs opener

 The last time we met ...

-It's been 20 months since the Chiefs and Patriots faced off.
-It was during the 2015 AFC Divisional playoffs, which New England would win 27-20.
+It has been 20 months since the Chiefs and Patriots faced off.
+It was during the 2015 AFC divisional playoffs, which New England would win 27-20.
 The victory put the Pats in the AFC title game for the 10th time in 15 years, and for a fifth year in a row.
-(They'd eventually lose to the Denver Broncos , but more than made up for it last year when they won their fifth Super Bowl in the Belichick-Brady era.)
+(They would lose to the Denver Broncos , but more than made up for it last season when they won their fifth Super Bowl in the Belichick-Brady era.)

 Despite the final score, the game was never in doubt; the Pats led 21-6 midway through the third quarter and were up 27-13 until the Chiefs scored a touchdown with just over a minute to go.
 Kansas City has been to the playoffs three times in Reid's four seasons, but the team is just 1-3.
 And this loss means the Chiefs haven't won in New England since 1990, back when Steve DeBerg was under center and Christian Okoye was in the backfield.